 We have more information about some of the main treatments over the following pages.
-We also have more information about other side effects that we do not mention here in our booklet Side effects and symptoms (see page 118).
+We also have more information about other side effects that we do not mention here in our booklet Side effects of cancer treatment and (see page 118).